michhernand/RLDX.nvim/README.md

-# rolodex.nvim
+# RLDX.nvim

 ![Logo](./repo/logo.png)

 **Experience an Issue?**
 1. Review the [Known Issues](#known-issues) to find a workaround.
-2. If the issue is new then create a [Github issue](https://github.com/michhernand/rolodex.nvim/issues).
+2. If the issue is new then create a [Github issue](https://github.com/michhernand/RLDX.nvim/issues).

 # Features
 - Autocomplete for your contact list.